 On completion of every 3-month training period, an interim face to face assessment between the mentor and the trainee should be carried out to thrash out any problems.
 During this interim debriefing assessment process, if serious deficiencies are evident, the mentor has to report in writing to the Chairman of the respective Specialty Board.
 The trainee should be advised what measures are required to reverse these deficiencies.

-On completion of every 6-month training period, every trainee in all specialties (except General Surgery) must submit the assessment documentation on or before 21st January or 21st July.
-The deadline will be automatically extended to the next working day if that day falls on Saturday or public holiday.
+On completion of each 6-month training period, each trainee in all specialties (except General Surgery) must submit the assessment documentation on or before 21st January or 21st July.
+The deadline will be automatically extended to the next working day if that day falls on a Saturday or public holiday.
 For those in General Surgery, they are required to submit the documentation to the Training Subcommittee of CSHK via their supervisor regularly in January and July every year for recognition of the respective period.
 Deadline for submission of half-yearly assessment documentation falls on the date of Training Subcommittee meeting.
 Late submission of the half-yearly assessment documentation will render the respective training period NOT recognized.

 The assessment documentation should include the following:

 · Two Mentors Assessment Forms for assessing trainee's performance in the past 6-month training period.
 Two mentors, who must be delegated or designated by the supervisor of the training hospital should complete these forms.